V-Mayya/sql-project/index.md

 - Can customise stored function further by presenting a detailed output of severity of disaster based on magnitude scale and values (e.g: magnitude > 6.0 on the earthquake magnitude scale means severe damage to property, etc.)
 - Include other useful SQL features such as stored procedures to run the trigger, running an event and others
 - Need to account for incidents that involved tsunamis that resulted from an earthquake
+- Extend the stored function to give an output of NULL if magnitude = NULL (AND natural_disaster_ID = either one of the numbers)

 Limitations:
 - Limitation could be natural disasters accounts for only small number of fatalities/gdp loss compared to other things but still equally impactful